 Being in a central location, Mexico is connected to dozens of countries, including the United States and Columbia.
 But it isn’t just the location and the cheap flights that make Mexico an ideal place for travelers.
-This country can easily suit the budgets of digital nomads looking not to lose all the pesos they earn online.
+This country and the cities of Tulum and Playa Del Carmen can easily suit the budgets of digital nomads looking not to lose all the pesos they earn online.
 With ancient pyramids and lazy beaches, you will also find so much in Mexico to explore!

 When compared to countries such as Thailand and Indonesia, the Philippines is often overlooked in SouthEast Asia as a travel destination.
 Little do people know that The Philippines is a diverse country with everything from metropolitan cities to remote mountains and even secluded beaches.
 Made up of 7,641 different islands, you’ll find that this country has a range of landscapes and cultures.

 Other than simply exploring the Philippines, this country has so much to offer as a home base to relax and work before you book your next flight.
 Like many of the nations in Southeast Asia, you will be well connected to the rest of the world from cities such as Cebu and Manila.
 Being a modern country with a stable internet connection and cheap accommodation, you could easily find yourself returning to the Philippines after each of your adventures!